 The first capability needed by customers is to START and STOP the operation of the application for its end users.
 Each customer should be able to decide when its end users should be able to access/use the application.

 Secondly, customers need to monitor how the application is using resources so the customer can decide if any modifications are needed (to lower the future cost to the customer).
-Each enabler is dependent on different parameters so each WG must decide which usage values need to be tracked or monitored by an implementation, and exposed to customers through an API.
+Each enabler is dependent on different parameters so each WG must decide which usage values need to be tracked or monitored by an implementation, and exposed to customers through an API, e.g. KPI.
 Some generic (i.e., non-enabler specific) values might be the number of permitted (active) end users or number of messages sent/received per unit time.
 Some enabler specific parameters might be the number of active IM partners or the number of email addresses per end user in CAB.

-The third capability customers need is to be able to set/configure various parameters.
+Including but not limited to multi-tenancy purpose, the third capability customers need is to be able to set/configure various parameters, such as maximum number of end users.
 Each WG must decide what parameters affecting an enabler’s operation should be exposed to customers.

-The fourth capability is that each individual OMA Enablers need to provide the subscriber management and charging engines with the information to support the appropriate charging models and charging plans.
+The fourth capability is that each individual OMA Enablers need to provide the charging engines with the information to support the appropriate charging models and charging plans.
 The charging system environment, including not only the Charging Enabler but also the other OMA Enablers, needs to be robust enough to handle both aspects of customers and end users.

 Recommendations to OMA Board

-It is recommended to deep dive the Cloud Computing activities within a dedicated Working Group inside OMA in order to better address the potential opportunities based also on the detailed analysis of existing efforts in other SDOs,
+It is recommended to accelerate the Cloud Computing activities inside OMA in order to better address the potential opportunities based also on the detailed analysis of existing efforts in other SDOs,

 Currently the following areas of interest have been identified as potential future developments opportunities: